reframejs/reframe/docs/usage-manual.template.md

 ~~~

 When `htmlIsStatic: true` is set
-then Reframe creates the HTML when compiling the code and building the frontend.
+Reframe renders the HTML only once when building the frontend.

+If the time when building the frontend was `12:00:00` then our page will always show `(Generated at 12:00:00)`, no matter when we load the page.

+You can actually see the generated HTML at `/tmp/reframe-playground/dist/browser/index.html`.

 We say that the HTML is generated at *build-time* and that the page is *HTML-static*.

+To sum up,
-To sum up `htmlIsStatic: false` makes Reframe render the HTML at request-time and `htmlIsStatic: true` makes Reframe render the HTML at build-time.
+`htmlIsStatic: false` makes Reframe render the HTML at request-time and
-You can actually see the at build-time generated HTML at `/tmp/reframe-playground/dist/browser/index.html`.
+`htmlIsStatic: true` makes Reframe render the HTML at build-time.
-And if the time when building was `12:00:00` then our page will always show `(Generated at 12:00:00)`.
-You can try now and you'll see that you will get the same

 For pages with lot's of elements, generating the HTML at build-time instead of request-time can be a considerable performance gain.
-Also, if all your pages are HTML-static, then you can deploy your app to any static website host such as GitHub Pages.
+Also, if all your pages are HTML-static, you can then deploy your app to a static website host such as GitHub Pages.

 We can as well create pages with a dynamic DOM.
 But before we move on to the DOM let's look at a special case of an HTML-dynamic page